zhangrengang/SubPhaser/README.md

 1. The core module to partition and phase subgenomes:
    - Count kmers by `jellyfish`.
-   - Identify the differential kmers among homologous chromosome sets.
+   - Identify the differential kmers among homoeologous chromosome sets.
    - Cluster into subgenomes by a K-Means algorithm and estimate confidence level by the bootstrap.
    - Identify subgenome-specific kmers.
-   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homologous exchange(s).
+   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homoeologous exchange(s).
    - Identify subgenome-specific enrichments with user-defined features (e.g. transposable elements, genes) via `-custom_features`.
 2. The LTR module to identify and analyze subgenome-specific LTR-RT elements (disable by `-disable_ltr`):
    - Identify the LTR-RTs by `LTRharvest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).